angus-dolan/sem-group-5/use-cases/use-case-27.md

-# USE CASE: 27 Provide a report on the population of people, people living in cities, and people not living in cities in each country
+# USE CASE: 28 Provide a report on the population of the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *organisation employee*, I need to *provide a report on the population of people, people living in cities, and people not living in cities in each country*, so that *I can design and implement a new system to allow easy access to this population information.*
+As an *organisation employee*, I have to *provide a report on the population of the world*, so that *I can design and implement a new system to allow easy access to this population information.*

 ### Scope